 9 September 2021

-According to the Modern Language Association (MLA), there are no other lines involved unless specified otherwise by your college or university writing guidelines.
-When you can see some paper with such heading, you will know that you are dealing with the MLA format.
+According to the Modern Language Association and the MLA Handbook, there are no other lines involved unless specified otherwise by your college or university writing guidelines.
+When you can see some paper with such a heading, you will know that you are dealing with the MLA format header.

 It would be best if you remembered that the MLA format heading always comes along with relevant headers, which is not the same.
 For example, an MLA example above represents the MLA header, which must only appear on your first page.
-As for the header, it contains your last student's name (as identified by your student's card) and has a page number.
+Unless your assignment requires a title page.
+As for the header, it contains your last student’s name (as identified by your student’s card) and has a page number.
 Unlike the MLA heading that is always placed at the top left of the first page, your MLA header appears at the top right corner of each page with corresponding numbers.

 If we took our fourth page, an example of a header would look like this:

-How to Implement MLA Heading in MS Word & Google Docs
+How to Implement MLA Format in MS Word & Google Docs

 If you are using Microsoft Word, adding a heading or a header is not as challenging as it often seems.
 If you do it at least once, you will always remember.
 Let us start with a running header format first: